 From the moment you reach Seven Sacred Pools, you’ll want to turn to your right to continue walking on Soldiers Pass trail.

-Do note on the image I shared with you, I indicate YOUR right.
-Make sure you do that.
+Do note on the image I shared with you, I indicate YOUR right and you will see a sign indicating that Soldiers Pass trail continues there.

 Look for a tree with a sign on it that says “entering wilderness territory” or something of that nature.